-When I am not grilling, smoking or writing about outdoor cooking and everything related I am reading about it.
+When I am not grilling, smoking, or writing about outdoor cooking and everything related I am reading about it.
 And sometimes you run into something that is worth sharing here.
-PK grills are one of these things.

 History of PK grills

-Like with many quality items the PK grills became a collector’s item in the 1980s and 90’s.
-An there was on one collector who was so crazy about these grills that he bought the rights and started to build them again in Arkansas.
+Like many quality items, the PK grills became a collector’s item in the 1980s and 90s.
+There was one collector who was so crazy about these grills that he bought the rights and started to build them again in Arkansas.

-Reason I am talking about a trip down memory lane is that these grills were and still are made of thick aluminum and I have not seen any other brand that is still using this unless you take about the old timer vintage campers.
+The reason I am talking about a trip down memory lane is that these grills were and still are made of thick aluminum and I have not seen any other brand that is still using this unless you take about the old-timer vintage campers.